NVIDIA/NeMo/examples/nlp/rag/rag.md

 documents = SimpleDirectoryReader(cfg.indexing.data.data_path).load_data()
 ```

-We then set up how the corpus document(s) will be splitted into smaller chunks, by setting splitter type, chunk size, and chunk overlap values.
+We then set up how the corpus document(s) will be split into smaller chunks, by setting splitter type, chunk size, and chunk overlap values.

 ```
 print("Setting text transformation.")